 Sam Claflin is one of our greatest young talents.
 His performances in a whole array of genres have helped his career soar and accumulate a great deal of fans along the way (including us, we LOVE him,) The actor, hailing from Suffolk, bounced into our lives in television series The Pillars of the Earth.
 But it’s his inclusion in franchises such as The Hunger Games and Pirates of the Caribbean that launched him as one movie star to keep an eye on.
 Yet Claflin is unafraid to get into the dirt and excavate a grim, hapless, or villainous role.
 That’s what really makes him special.

-Now he tackles war and mental health in Saul Dibb’s stirring drama Journey’s End.
-To celebrate his starring role, we’re looking at the best of the actor!
+To celebrate his starring role in drama Adrift, we’re looking at the best of the actor!

 Honourable Mention: While we certainly had a few tears in our eyes during romantic drama Me Before You, we had to leave it off our main list.